 Letter from the Founder of Sisters In Sustainability

-Emma Slade Edmondson, founder of Sisters In Sustainability (SIS UK), writes its story.
+Emma Slade Edmondson, founder of Sisters In Sustainability (SIS UK), tells its origin story.

 What the landscape was like when I founded Sisters In Sustainability (SIS)

-As the years went on I became more and more embedded in the sustainability space and to begin with circles were small.
-Everyone seemed to know each other and still I never really saw much representation.
+As the years went on and I became more and more embedded in the sustainability space - to begin with circles were small.
+Everyone seemed to know each other and still representation and diversity didn’t seem to be improving.

 I remember just how delighted I was.

-So imagine how my delight exploded when I found three other Black women in the green room.
+So imagine how my delight exploded when I found three other Black women in the green room waiting for me.

 We’d all been asked to come on the same segment.

-I believe that we were all so surprised to find each other there that that is why, silently, without anyone suggesting it, we held hands in a circle in that green room before we went on.
+Looking back, I believe that we were all so surprised to find each other there that that is why, silently, without anyone suggesting it, we held hands in a circle in that green room just before we went on.

-There was an unspoken acknowledgement of how special it was to find each other, and to find each other there in this scenario, about to be on screen together as a trio of excellence.
+There was an unspoken acknowledgement of how special it was, not just to find each other but to find each other there in this particular scenario, about to be on screen together as a trio of excellence.

 Why I founded Sisters in Sustainability

-I founded Sisters In Sustainability (SIS) in 2020, after reading an article by Piarvé Wetshi that highlighted women of colour working in sustainability.
+I founded Sisters In Sustainability (SIS) in 2020, after reading an article by Piarvé Wetshi of Colechi that highlighted women of colour working in sustainability.

 SIS was founded to provide a safe space for women from the global majority, to uplift us, highlight our work, provide mutual support, opportunities and representation.